sinocikid/BulkProfileCleanup/README.md

 ## Features

-- Dry-run by default; only delete when `-Delete` is specified
+* Requires Administrator privileges
-- Filters by last login time (default: 30 days)
+* Dry-run by default; only delete when `-Delete` is specified
-- Supports inclusion/exclusion of users and domain users
+* Filters by last login time (default: 30 days)
-- Protects built-in and currently logged-in users
+* Supports inclusion/exclusion of users and domain users
-- Uses modern CIM for performance and reliability
+* Protects built-in and currently logged-in users
-- Requires Administrator privileges
+* Uses modern CIM for performance and reliability

 ## Usage